For the celebrity favorite Los Angeles day spa Ole Henriksen, healing people and the planet are interconnected.

 According to Soto, even if you’re just putting your phone down for an hour, it makes a difference.
 “In a world where we are expected to be constantly on and producing, why not demand self-care?” he asks.

 I started my (phone-free!) day with a relaxing Moroccan-inspired bath.
 I hadn’t had a good soak like that in ages.
-Hot springs are my absolute favorite—I used to plan vacations around them, once upon a time—but parenting and covid put a halt to that.
+Hot springs are my absolute favorite; I used to plan vacations around them, once upon a time, but parenting (and then covid) put a halt to that.
 While not a hot spring, this soak sure put me in that same mindset.
 The candlelit room made me feel like I was out floating under the stars.
 I could make the bath as hot as I wanted (and I wanted).
-There were treats and even Champagne for an elevated experience (I stuck with water and tea though).
+There were treats and even Champagne for an elevated experience (I stuck with water and tea, though).
 It was divine.

-Next, I enjoyed my second massage in covid times.
-I was so blissed out that I didn’t even notice the mask I was wearing.
-Soto says massages and facials need to be part of our health regime, and as the masseuse generously worked the bowling-ball-sized stress out of my back and neck, I couldn’t have agreed more.
+Next, I enjoyed my massage.
+Soto says massages and facials need to be part of our health regimen, and as the masseuse generously worked the bowling-ball-sized stress out of my back and neck, I couldn’t have agreed more.

 Nature healing

 That was never more clear than in the oxygen facial I finished my afternoon with.
-I have pretty sensitive skin to begin with but environmental stressors like LA’s pollution-filled air can make it even worse.
-Not to mention those masks we’ve all been living in for what seems like an eternity.
+I have pretty sensitive skin to begin with, but environmental stressors like LA’s pollution-filled air can make it even worse.

 “The VSOTO Oxygen Facials are amazing for creating a bacteria-free environment, plumping, and nurturing the skin,” Soto says.
 “Based on your skin type and goals we pick one of four proprietary infusion serums from the VSOTO skincare brand.
 Oxygen is a fantastic service for all skin types as it’s extremely calming and nurturing yet very results-driven.
 You see immediate results which is why you see so many big names receiving this type of service before a big event.
 If you want that red carpet glow but are worried about being too invasive before your big day it’s a great option.”

 The oxygen facial helps to deliver vitamins and antioxidants to the skin with the help of pure oxygen.
-Because it also helps to create a bacteria-free environment, it can help reduce breakouts (hello, maskne), and it promotes skin renewal and collagen production.
+Because it also helps to create a bacteria-free environment, it can help reduce breakouts, and it promotes skin renewal and collagen production.

 I felt completely renewed and refreshed.
 And, even, a little guilty it had taken me so long to give myself this day of self-care.
 I won’t make that mistake again, not with Ole Henriksen just a few minutes away.